Frequently Asked Questions

-With a company email address on your account, you can then convert one of your Workspaces into an Organization.
+With a company email address in your account, you can convert one of your workspaces into an organization.

-In a Premium Workspace or Organization, Members still collectively manage all projects and tasks, but billing is managed by the billing owner, and Organization membership is managed by the Organization administrators.
+In a Premium workspace or organization, members still collectively manage all projects and tasks, but billing is managed by the billing owner, and organization membership is managed through the admin console.

 How do I start fresh with a personal account instead of a business account?

 When you sign up for Asana, you create an individual account for yourself that is associated with your name, your email address(es), and your photo (if you upload one).
 There is no option to choose a business or personal account at any setup stage - they are all the same.